simmoware/WPNativeApps-WordPress-Plugin/README.txt

 ### INSTALL WP Native Apps MANUALLY

-1. Upload the ‘wp-native-apps’ folder to the /wp-content/plugins/ directory;
+1. Upload the ‘wpnativeapps’ folder to the /wp-content/plugins/ directory;
 1. Activate the 'WP Native Apps" plugin through the ‘Plugins’ menu in WordPress;
 1. Follow the Plugin Configuration Guide to customize your App.